Unifying mirror descent and dual averaging: APDD and IPDD: new algorithms for constrained optimization

+\end{definition} Note that at a given step, the IPDD algorithm first computes an iteration which interpolates DA and MD if condition \eqref{eq:conv-cond} is satisfied; additionally, a DA iteration is computed if condition \eqref{eq:conv-cond} is not satisfied.
+Thus, in the worst case, the algorithm computes two UMD iterations per step.

-\begin{remark}[Irrelevant situations] The use of the GoLD algorithms makes no sense in situations where mirror descent and dual averaging produce identical iterates, which is the case in particular when the setting is unconstrained ($\mathcal{X}=\rset^d$).
-Even in constrained cases, if the solution happens to lie in the interior of the set $\mathcal{X}$ or in a region where the $\mathcal{X}$ locally coincide with a half-space (which may be the case if e.g.\ $\mathcal{X}$ is a $\ell_1$ ball), then as the primal iterates converge to the solution, the mirror descent and dual averaging update will end up coinciding and the GoLD algorithm will no longer be able to provide any improvement. \end{remark}
+\begin{remark} Clearly, the use of the APDD and IPDD algorithms makes no sense in situations where mirror descent and dual averaging produce identical iterates, which is the case, in particular, when the problem is unconstrained.
+Even in a constrained case, when the algorithm iterates belong to the interior of $\X$ (e.g., when the problem solution is an interior point of $\X$), the mirror descent and dual averaging update will end up coinciding and the APDD and IPDD algorithms will no longer provide any improvement.
+However, the situation changes dramatically when the iterates of the method lie at the boundary of the feasible set.

+From now on, let us consider a convex optimization problem with minimizer at the boundary of the feasible set $\X$.
+For simplicity, we discuss the Euclidean instances of the algorithms, meaning that the associated mirror map (resp.\ regularizer) is $F=\frac{1}{2}\left\|\,\cdot\,\right\|_2^2$ (resp. $h=F+I_{\mathcal{X}}$).

+As the algorithm iterates reach the boundary of the feasible set, possible UMD iterates differ.
+Informally, with dual increments $\xi_t=-\gamma \nabla f(x_t)$ in the normal cone of $\X$ at $x_t$, the dual iterate $\vt_t$ of DA (the iterate ``before the projection'') gets farther and farther away from $\mathcal{X}$.
+By contrast, the dual iterate $\vartheta_t$ of MD always belongs to the feasible set, by definition.
+Consequently, successive primal DA iterates becomes closer to each other and more conservative, compared to the MD iterates which vary more aggressively.
+As a result, MD with large step-sizes produces iterates which vary too much (thus compromising convergence), whereas variations of DA iterates with large step-sizes are quickly attenuated exactly because the step-sizes are large (and dual iterates are ``far from $\X$''), implying that dual iterates $\vartheta_t$ are getting away from $\X$ even faster.
+This difference is clearly observed in the numerical experiments below.

+An alternative intuition on the robustness of DA to the choice of step-sizes is as follows.
+As stated in Theorem~\ref{thm:smooth-convex}, in the case of the smooth objective function, accuracy bounds for the UMD still hold if condition \eqref{eq:conv-cond} is satisfied for all $t\geqslant 1$.
+Observe that